Visualizing Deep Neural Networks with Topographic Activation Maps: Introduction

 \section{Introduction}

 Machine Learning with \acp{DNN} is a popular tool and highly successful in solving tasks in many fields of application~\cite{Szegedy2015}.
-However, the associated increase of \ac{DNN} complexity in terms of the number of network layers or of neurons in each layer severely complicates the understanding of how \acp{DNN} solve their learned task \cite{Yosinski2015}.
-To improve the explainability of \acp{DNN}, we transfer methods for analyzing complex and opaque systems from the field of neuroscience, which has been studying the brain over decades.
-In this work, we focus on adapting how brain activity is typically visualized as a topographic map.
-For example, brain activity recorded through \ac{EEG} measurements \cite{Makeig2009} is represented as a top view of the head with a superimposed topographic map of neural activity~\cite{maurer2012atlas}.
-Adapting this approach to be applicable to \acp{DNN} can help to visualize and understand their internal processes more intuitively, too.
-However, in contrast to the brain, \acp{DNN} typically do not have an informative order of neurons because there are no connections between neurons within the same layer.
-Therefore, to be able to visualize activations of neurons in \acp{DNN} as topographic maps, we research techniques to layout the neurons in a two-dimensional space in which neurons of similar activity are in the vicinity of each other.
-The idea of introducing a topographic neuron layout in artificial neural networks is not novel. \acp{SOM} \cite{Kohonen1988} follow a similar motivation and already constrain the neurons to form a topographical layout during training.
-However, traditional \acp{SOM} are only shallow neural networks and more recent approaches on training deep \acp{SOM} \cite{liu2015deep} have not gained popularity yet.
-Most \ac{DL} models that are used in practice are implemented without a topographical layout of the neurons.
-Our aim is to provide the possibility to create a topographic layout visualization for any \ac{DNN}, particularly those that are already trained and potentially deployed in the real world.
+However, their complexity complicates the understanding of how they solve their learned task \cite{Yosinski2015}.
+To improve the explainability of \acp{DNN}, we transfer methods from the field of neuroscience, which has been studying the brain over decades.
+In this work, we focus on adapting how brain activity recorded through \ac{EEG} measurements \cite{Makeig2009} is represented as a top view of the head with a superimposed topographic map of neural activity~\cite{maurer2012atlas}.
+We adapt this intuitive visualization of neural activity to use it for \acp{DNN} which do not inherently have a topographic layout.
+To this end, we research techniques to layout the neurons in a two-dimensional space in which neurons of similar activity are in the vicinity of each other. \acp{SOM} \cite{Kohonen1988} follow a similar motivation and constrain the neurons to form a topographic layout during training.
+However, most \acp{DNN} that are used in practice are trained without such neuron layout.
+Our aim is to create a topographic layout visualization for any model, particularly those that are already trained and potentially deployed in the real world.